opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 3. On the Dashboards window, select **Add existing** and then choose the visualization.
 4. To add more visualizations to the dashboard, select **Create new** and then select **PPL** on the New Visualization window.
 You'll return to the event analytics page and follow steps 1-6 in the preceding instructions.

 This feature is available in OpenSearch Dashboards version 2.7 and later.
-It works with new visualizations created in version 2.7 or later that uses PPL to query data from OpenSearch or federated data sources such as Prometheus.
+It works with new visualizations created in version 2.7 or later that use PPL to query data from OpenSearch or federated data sources such as Prometheus.
 {: .note}

 ### Limitations of PPL visualizations